Dinner Time Drama and How to Avoid It

 Kids will eat when they are hungry.

 This is rule number one.
 There is not a kid in existence that will allow themselves to starve to death.
 Trust me, your own parents probably followed this rule from time to time, and look at you!
 You’re here, and you’re taking care of kids yourself.
 Sometimes, little people aren’t so great at telling you that they’re not hungry, or that their tummy hurts, or that they really don’t like a certain food.
+There is no hard and fast rule that say children have to eat at dinner time.
 If you give the child a bit of a chance and a break, they will eventually eat.

 Make it a game!